Skip to content

 5. Mnemonics That Stick: Acronyms, Stories, and the PAO System

 Mnemonics are tiny compression algorithms.
-PEMDAS, ROY G. BIV, HOMES for the Great Lakes: each crams a list into a single word.
-LearnClash’s wide topic range lets you test mnemonics across any subject, from anatomy to anime.
-The trick is to design the mnemonic before you start grinding.
+PEMDAS, ROY G. BIV, HOMES for the Great Lakes: each one crams a whole list into a single word.
+LearnClash’s wide topic range lets you test a mnemonic across any subject you like, from anatomy to anime.
+One catch worth flagging early.
+Design the mnemonic before you start grinding the list, not halfway through.

 Mnemonics are a great answer to how to memorize fast when the material has a fixed order or set of categories.
 They’re a worse fit for messy concepts where you need real understanding, not surface recall.